atosorigin/grafana-weathermap-panel/docs/EN/editor/display.md

 ![display](../../screenshots/editor/display/svg-background.jpg)

-After entering the url of the file

-The dashboard should be saved, like this
+After entering the URL of the file, the dashboard should be saved, like this

 ![display](../../screenshots/editor/display/save-dashboard.jpg)